Blog article

 Annual net interest payments in billions

-U.S. government debt as a percentage of GDP has changed significantly over the last 100 years, though it's important to remember the economy and financial system have also changed considerably.
+U.S. government debt as a percentage of GDP has changed significantly over the last 100 years.
+Looking at the US debt to GDP ratio by year, it's clear that the economy and financial system have also changed considerably during this period.

 US debt as a percentage of GDP has increased steadily since the 1970s.
 The increases have typically begun during recessions, but continued to rise after the recessions have ended.
 Significant increases began during the global financial crisis in 2008, and the Covid-19 pandemic in 2020.